 Does reCaptcha slow down your website?

-Lighthouse performance results
+Lighthouse reCaptcha performance results

 reCaptcha is a popular captcha solution.
 It’s hard to imagine anyone who hasn’t solved or seen at least one reCaptcha.
 It’s arguably effective against automated spam bots.
-There are third-party services (like 2Captcha) that can solve reCaptcha challenges for as little as 0.02 cents each.
+There are third-party services (such as 2Captcha) that can solve reCaptcha challenges for as little as 0.02 cents each.
 Not all spam bots use these services, so reCaptcha still works for many.

 reCaptcha

-How reCaptcha slows down your website?
+How does reCaptcha slow down your website?

-A simple contact form with 3 fields
+A simple 3 field contact form

 # of network requests Compressed transferred data Uncompressed transferred data Page Loaded In